abdonrd/github-labels/README.md

 </div>

 ## Demo
-You can find a demo [here in this same repository](https://github.com/abdonrd/github-labels/labels).
+:eyes: You can find a demo [here in this same repository](https://github.com/abdonrd/github-labels/labels).

 ## Use
-You can use the [`github-labels` package](https://www.npmjs.com/package/github-labels) to import the labels to your project.
+:rocket: You can use the [`github-labels` package](https://www.npmjs.com/package/github-labels) to import the labels to your project.
 In example:

 ```sh